krisnawar/ngiklan-yuh/README.md

 # ngiklan-yuh
-Web based solution for registering ads in local radio station in Kebumen.
+Web based solution for ads registration in local radio station in Kebumen.
 Built using codeigniter 3 framework